South Korea lawmakers vote to pave way for opposition leader's arrest

 Lee has denied any wrongdoing, calling the allegations "fiction" and a "political conspiracy".

-He and many members of his party have criticised the investigations against him as a political witch hunt.
+He and other democrats have criticised the charges against him as a political witch hunt, even as the investigations began under a former president from their own party.

+Thousands of Lee's supporters gathered outside parliament hours before the vote and called for rejecting the motion.

+Angered by the result, they unsuccessfully sought to enter parliament and then the Democratic Party headquarters, decrying not only ruling party members but also democrats who voted to pass the motion, prompting police to block some streets and nearby metro exits.

 Lee narrowly lost to Yoon, a former chief prosecutor, in the presidential election last year.